rizkyeky/FluTIX-Flutter/README.md

 # FluTIX-Flutter

-FluTIX App is app build by Flutter.
+FluTIX is app build by Flutter.
+It is only demo app for my portofolio.
 Provide only executive movies for you

 ## Inside The App